 If the child is poorly, or family members are, we recognise this may mean home learning will be the last thing on minds.
 Health should always be put first.
-Some pupils may only be off school for 1-3 days while awaiting results.
+Some pupils may only be off school for a very short period of time.
+If a pupil is unwell, there is no requirement to complete any work.
+It is also extremely difficult to move to a remote model of education quickly.
+There are a number of available links on The Winterton Federation website to access during short-term absences.